NicoWasHere/SpotifyRadio/README.md

 The code is for a node.JS server using express.
 The backend is simply json files but all passwords are hashed for security.

-This project was made for an event called !(https://scottkwang.github.io/CodeWithFriends-Spring2020/)[Code With Friends].
+This project was made for an event called [Code With Friends](https://scottkwang.github.io/CodeWithFriends-Spring2020/).